DigitalStrawberry/ANE-Amplitude/README.md

 ## Compiling from Source

-You can compile the Air Native Extension from source by renaming the build/sample-build.conf file to build/build.conf, then changing the path settings to match your development enviroment.
+You can compile the Air Native Extension from source by updating the build/build.config file to match your development enviroment.
 Then run the ant command in the build folder to build the entire project.

 ## Special Thanks